meteatamel/cloudtasks-samples/queue-uri-override-http-tasks/README.md

    Routing Configuration* feature and add HTTP tasks to it to target a secondary Cloud Run service.
 1. Change pending tasks in the queue to target a new uri using the uri override.

+## What is Queue-level task routing configuration?

+Queue-level task routing configuration changes the HTTP task routing for the entire queue for all pending and new tasks.
+This allows easier creation of Tasks as the HTTP target need not be set at the Task level and it shifts more control to the service provider as they are able to set the target of all Tasks in a queue (eg. route traffic to a different backend if the original backend is down).

+The following configuration can be set at the queue-level:

+* **Headers**: Queue-level headers when specified at the queue-level, will upsert headers for all Tasks in the queue.
+* **HTTP Method**: HTTP method when specified at the queue-level, will override the HTTP method for all Tasks in the queue.
+* **Target URI**: host, path, query, port, scheme (HTTP or HTTPS) can be individually overridden.
+* **Authorization**: OIDC/OAuth config when specified at the queue-level will override the Task-level OIDC/OAuth config.

 ## Deploy a second Cloud Run service